ValveSoftware/steam-runtime/doc/possible-designs.md

     |  |          \- The game

   * Graphics driver comes from one of:
-      - the Flatpak runtime (this is what is implemented so far)
+      - the Flatpak runtime (this is what is implemented in practice)
       - the host system
   * glibc comes from:
     *newest*(where graphics driver comes from, Steam Runtime)